wp_nav_menu()WP 3.0.0

 }

-Now, when you call up the menu, you specify your walker:
+Now, when calling the menu, we specify our walker:

 'theme_location' => 'head_menu',